 What is a knife roll?

 A knife roll is like the closet that houses all your knives.
-A roll is tailored to the size and sharpening needs of your knife set.
+A roll is tailored to your knife set's size and sharpening needs.
 Your knife roll should be large enough to house your whole set.
 Plus it should be able to contain complementary parts like scissors, thermometers, peelers, scrapers, graters, and tweezers.

 Whatever you need to make your dishes should fit in your roll and unfurl in an instant.
 Instead of opening every drawer and cupboard in your kitchen, the knife roll is a one-stop shop for all your cutting needs.